IntegralEquations/Inti.jl/docs/src/tutorials/geo_and_meshes.md

 In most applications involving complex three-dimensional surfaces, an external meshing software is used to generate a mesh, and the mesh is imported using the `import_mesh` function (which relies on [Gmsh](https://gmsh.info)).
-The entities can then the extracted from the mesh based on e.g. their dimension or label.
+The entities can then be extracted from the mesh based on e.g. their dimension or label.
 Here is an example of how to import a mesh from a file:

 ```@example geo-and-meshes